SEL Overview Blog730x398

 Social and emotional learning goes beyond academics by fostering empathy, building and maintaining positive relationships, and making responsible decisions.

-Major goals of social and emotional learning are to teach students:
+The major goals of SEL are to teach students:

 1. Self-awareness: Having a clear perception of your personality, thus allowing you to understand other people, and how they perceive you